Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 Do certain roof types make more noise in winter?

 Yes.
 Metal roofs are typically noisier than asphalt shingle roofs due to greater thermal expansion.
 Homes with engineered trusses make more noise than stick-framed roofs.
-Flat or low-slope roofs may creak more under snow load because they can't shed snow as effectively as steeper pitches.

 Should I remove snow from my roof to stop the noises?